pure-css/pure/README.md

 Pure is tested and works in:

-* IE7+
+* IE 7+
 * Latest Stable Firefox/Chrome/Safari

-* iOS6.x
+* iOS 6.x
 * Android 4.x

 Before submitting pull requests, please ensure that you open the test HTML files in these environments.
 If you don't have access to all these environments, list the ones that you have tested in on the pull request description.
 That way, we know what's missing, and can help you out.

 License
 -------

 This software is free to use under the Yahoo!
 Inc. BSD license.
 See the [LICENSE file][] for license text and copyright information.